a13xp0p0v/kernel-hardening-checker/README.md

 __Q:__ How disabling `CONFIG_USER_NS` cuts the attack surface?
 It's needed for containers!

-__A:__ Yes, the `CONFIG_USER_NS` option provides some isolation between the userspace programs, but the script recommends disabling it to cut the attack surface __of the kernel__.
+__A:__ Yes, the `CONFIG_USER_NS` option provides some isolation between the userspace programs, but the tool recommends disabling it to cut the attack surface __of the kernel__.

 The rationale: